fuxialexander/marvel/docs/README.md

-# nf-core/marvel: Documentation
+# MARVEL: Documentation

-The nf-core/marvel documentation is split into the following files:
+The MARVEL documentation is split into the following files:

 1. [Installation](https://nf-co.re/usage/installation)
 2. Pipeline configuration